skmin-lab/unixmd/docs/source/quick_start.rst

 - BOPOP

-This file gives the adiabatic populations.
+This file shows the adiabatic populations.

 .. code-block:: bash